What to Bring – A Checklist

 - Proof of identification for you and your spouse (if filing jointly).
 This must be a photo ID.

-- Social Security Cards or ITIN numbers for yourself, your spouse, and any dependents you will be claiming this year.
+- Social Security cards, SSA-1099 or ITIN numbers for yourself, your spouse, and any dependents you will be claiming this year.

 - Your spouse, if you are filing a married filing a joint return.
 Both spouses must be present to sign the required forms.